 The number one reason employees resign and leave a company, has nothing to do with remuneration packages, it has everything to do with their boss.
-People leave managers – not companies.
+People leave managers – not companies which is why exceptional companies hire a business coach to improve productivity and communication.

 Imagine you are an employee who has just resigned, and your previous boss sent you an invitation to a boat trip the next week.
 Then you read between the lines and find out they are celebrating your resignation!
 This is the sucker punch that comes after you are finally defeated.